KCTA

-KCTA is a daytimer station.
-It is powered at 50,000 watts non-directional, the maximum for commercial AM stations.
-But because 1030 AM is a clear channel frequency reserved for Class A station WBZ Boston, KCTA must go off the air at night to avoid interference.
-The station holds an unusual "limited time" license (see FCC regulation 73.1725) which would allow operation at night during hours not used by WBZ.
-Since WBZ operates 24 hours a day, 7 days a week, there is in practice no difference between KCTA's "limited time" license and a traditional "daytime only" license.
-(See FCC regulation 73.1720.)
-The transmitter is on Grace Lane in Gregory, Texas.
+KCTA (1030 AM) is a commercial radio station licensed to Corpus Christi, Texas, United States, that operates during the daytime hours only.
+(Note: KCTA holds an unusual "limited time" license which allows operation at night during hours not used by WBZ in Boston.
+Since WBZ operates 24 hours a day, 7 days a week, there is in practice no difference between KCTA's "limited time" license and a traditional "daytime only" license.)
+Owned by the Broadcasting Corporation of the Southwest, it airs a Christian format, with studios and offices on South Brownlee Boulevard in Corpus Christi.
+The transmitter is sited on Grace Lane in Gregory, Texas.